Tag Archives: Ensemble Theatre Cincinnati

 Ticket Prices

-Ticket prices are $44 for adults; advance student tickets are $25; and children are $18.
-For the 2016-2017 season, ETC continues its popular $15 student and half-price rush tickets for all performances, which are available two hours prior to show time and may be purchased by phone or in person at the box office.
+Ticket prices start at $28 for adults; student tickets are $25; and children are $18.
+For the 2016-2017 Season, ETC continues its popular $15 student and half-price rush tickets for all performances, which are available two hours prior to show time and may be purchased by phone or in person at the box office.

 Available Discounts